JSkimming/Ef6AsyncAndMars/README.md

 Ef6AsyncAndMars
 ===============

-Example app to demonstrate an issue with EF6 beta 3 with MARS disabled by default
+Example app to demonstrate the issue [InvalidOperationException now that MARS is off by default](http://entityframework.codeplex.com/workitem/979) with EF6 beta 3.